NoviaDroid/LG-Dual-Screen-IME-Keyboard/README.md

 # LG-Dual-Screen-IME-Keyboard
 use LG private api to transport any IME softkeyboard into second screen

 LG G8X dual screen is convenient for coding.
-But the build-in LG keyboard sucks, and other 3rd party soft keyboard IME is not supported dual screen.
+But the build-in LG keyboard sucks, and other 3rd party soft keyboard IME is not supported by dual screen.

 So I have to hack into LG keyboard and find out the magic private API that can transport any IME into second screen.